Our self-guided walking holidays are for hikers who prefer to be independent.

 Price includes: • Seven nights accommodation in above mentioned hotels / guesthouses in a two-bed room with WC and shower, on a bed & breakfast basis. • Luggage transfer between overnight addresses (one piece max 20kgs per person). • Information pack including detailed route description (in the form of a booklet) with corresponding maps (one per booking). • Welcome meeting upon arrival. • Backup service (hotline) during the walk.

-Optional extras: • Single room 130 EUR. • Additional night in Kranjska Gora in 3* hotel, per person per night, in a double room, B&B 59 EUR.
+Optional extras: • Single room 130 EUR. • Additional night in Kranjska Gora in 3* hotel, per person per night, double room, B&B 59 EUR.
 Single room 85 EUR. • Return transfer from Cividale to Kranjska Gora: 100 EUR per person, two persons minimum.

 Price excludes: flights, entrance fees, meals not mentioned in itinerary, drinks with meals.